theRealAph/ScopeLocals/README.md

 A scoped value provides a simple and robust implementation of a [capability].
 The owner of a `ScopedValue` typically guards it in in a field with appropriately restricted access, such as a `private` `static` `final`.
 A `ScopedValue` object is typically not widely shared.

+#### I think we can use the running example as a better way to explain this idea of capability

 For example, suppose a framework allows running certain operations only in contexts where a user name is defined.
 This could be enforced as follows:

 ```